GET: Unlocking the Multi-modal Potential of CLIP for Generalized Category Discovery: Experiments

-\myPara{Evaluation on challenging datasets.} We further evaluate on three challenging datasets.
-As shown in Tab.~\ref{tab:herb19}, \OURS~outperforms all other state-of-the-art methods for both `All' and `New' classes on Herb19 and ImageNet-1K datasets.
+\myPara{Evaluation on more challenging datasets.} As shown in \cref{tab:herb19}, \OURS~outperforms all other methods for both `All' and `New' classes on Herb19 and ImageNet-1K datasets.
 In particular, our method achieves a notable improvement of 1.4\% and 1.7\% on `New' classes of Herb19 and ImageNet-1K, respectively.
 Furthermore, the suboptimal performance of GCD and SimGCD with the DINO backbone on the ImageNet-R dataset highlights the difficulty of DINO in discovering new categories with multiple domains.
 Despite multiple domains for images of the same category, their textual information remains consistent.
-Our method effectively integrates text information, resulting in a substantial improvement of 3.2\% and 6.0\% over the state-of-the-art for `All' classes and `Old' classes, respectively.
+Our method effectively integrates text information, resulting in a substantial improvement of 3.2\% and 6.0\% over the sota for `All' classes and `Old' classes, respectively.
 It is worth noting that, owing to the text consistency within the same category, our text branch achieves remarkable 62.6\% and 63.5\% accuracy for `All' classes of Imagenet-R and ImageNet-1K, respectively.
-The detailed results of the text branch can be seen in the \textit{Appendix}.